Schwäbisch Hall: Economy

 Schwäbisch Hall is the most important regional economic hub between Frankfurt, Stuttgart and Nuremberg.
 Formerly, salt was important to Schwäbisch Hall, but today the economy is shaped by a group of medium-sized companies, focusing mainly on trade and services sectors.
 A number of businesses dealing in property finance, solar energy and telecommunications sectors also have their headquarters in Schwäbisch Hall.
 Notable companies are Bausparkasse Schwäbisch Hall AG, a housing credit company, founded in 1944 and RECARO Aircraft Seating, an aircraft seats manufacturer.

 Annually, there are up to 600 overnight stays in Schwäbisch Hall hotels by Goethe-Institut students.

 Transport

 Roads

 Schwäbisch Hall has an exit on the Autobahn 6 (Heilbronn–Nürnberg).
 Federal highways 14 (Stuttgart–Nürnberg) and 19 (Ulm–Aalen–Schwäbisch Hall–Würzburg) also run through the city.

 Railways

 Schwäbisch Hall-Hessental station is at the junction of the Waiblingen–Schwäbisch Hall railway and the Crailsheim–Heilbronn railway and Schwäbisch Hall station (the city station) is on the Crailsheim–Heilbronn railway.

+Aviation

+The city is served by two aerodromes, very close to each other, but neither offers commercial air transport.
+To the North of Tüngentaler Strasse is the recreational grass airfield of Weckrieden (EDTX), to the South is Adolf Würth Airport (EDTY), closely associated with the Würth group of companies and hosting their own business jet operations.